ChibuTheDev/llmed_certification_model_deployment/Readme.md

 ### Running HF Space

-You can also choose to run this on the hugging face spaces with this [link](https://huggingface.co/spaces/Chibuu/llm-inference-demo)
+A simple demo UI is also available to run this on the hugging face spaces with this [link](https://huggingface.co/spaces/Chibuu/llm-inference-demo)

 ### Running Performance & Monitoring Tests